cliffsimmons/PHP-WordPress---Add-Administrator-Level-User-through-PHP/README.md

 5. Update/save the changes that you've made to the add-user.php file on the server.

 6. Once the add-user.php file has been updated on the server, open a web browser and visit the URL to your WordPress followed by /add-user.php.
 Example: http://domainofyourwordpresssite.com/add-user.php or http://domainofyoursite.com/your-wordpress-directory/add-user.php)

+7. From here, the page will let you know whether or not the new user creation was successful or now.